Cole, Astros have no room for error left in ALDS vs Rays | New Country 923

 It wasn’t supposed to be this difficult for the Astros, who led the majors with 107 wins and captured their third consecutive AL West title.
 Seeking a second World Series championship in three years, they dominated the wild-card Rays behind the brilliant pitching of Verlander and Cole during the first two games at home.

-But once they arrived at quirky Tropicana Field, they didn’t look like themselves.
+But once they arrived at quirky Tropicana Field, they didn’t look like themselves against the Rays.

+“A lot of credit to them for their preparation and putting themselves in this position,” Cole said.
+“I certainly think they’ve earned it. … They’ve played calm, cool and collected.”

 And now, even with all those aces, there’s no more margin for error.